 It was such a gift to be able to share my own story with a New York audience.
 I had some of my Filipino family members watching and they laughed and were shocked when I mentioned Philippine references like Jose Rizal and Maria Clara.
 It felt like they were really watching their own story for the first time.

 I then continued to write for myself and also for the people around me.
-I was surrounded by beautiful and diverse artists that loved the idea of sharing their personal story.
+I was surrounded by beautiful artists that loved the idea of sharing their personal story and diversity in arts.
 They would tell me their own stories, I would write a show about it, then we would perform these stories with a strong sense of ownership.
 We continued doing this for two years and at the end of 2019, that’s when we decided to create TeamTheatre.

-Creating TeamTheatre to Foster Inclusive and Diverse Artistry
+Creating TeamTheatre to Foster Inclusive and Diversity in Arts

 My friends and I created TeamTheatre as a means to foster inclusive and diverse artistry.
 Our first two projects aimed to do just that.
 For our production of ‘Almost, Maine’, our cast was multi-national and multi-cultural.
 We wanted our New York audience to see a show that mirrored reality, where it echoes how New York City is a melting pot of different people with different cultures from around the world.
 We encouraged our performers to keep their native accents and idiosyncrasies.